gliptak/fluxnova-bpm-platform/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Feature request
+name: New Story
-about: Suggest a new feature for the product
+about: Create a independent body of work
 title: ''
-labels: type:feature
+labels: type:story
 assignees: ''

 ---